 On August 10, 1960, a delegation of bankers met in the Hermitage Hotel in Nashville to organize a new division of the Tennessee Bankers Association.
 There was one goal—to groom future leaders of the banking industry in Tennessee.

-The Young Bankers Division was created to nurture the professional development of the state’s young bank officers (under the age of 40) and prepare them to become the industry’s next generation of leaders.
+The Young Bankers Division was created to nurture the professional development of the state’s young bank officers and prepare them to become the industry’s next generation of leaders.
 It provides a variety of educational opportunities for its members and promotes community awareness of the banking industry.